-TRANSFORM HF and the Ted Rogers Centre for Heart Research (TRCHR) recognize the invaluable contribution that people with lived experience (PWLE), such as patients and caregivers, provide to research, programs, and initiatives.
+The Ted Rogers Centre for Heart Research (TRCHR) recognizes the invaluable contribution that all people with lived experience (PWLE), such as patients and caregivers, provide to TRCHR research, programs, and initiatives.
 We also recognize the importance of compensating Indigenous Elders and Knowledge Keepers for their contributions, and the need to show appreciation in accordance with appropriate culturally sensitive practices.
 We acknowledge that without the perspectives, ideas, and time granted to us by PWLE, it would be difficult to meet our objectives and make meaningful contributions to heart health.

-Recognition and compensation can take many forms and should be discussed early with PWLE.
-Both demonstrate the value and worth of the expertise brought by the perspectives of our PWLE.
-By offering compensation, we not only acknowledge these valued contributions but seek to further create an open dialogue, reduce power hierarchies caused by the fact that others at the table receive a salary related to their role, and help to ensure that PWLE who may not have the resources to volunteer are able to participate.
+Compensation demonstrates recognition of the value and worth of the expertise brought by the perspectives of our PWLE.
+By offering compensation, TRCHR not only acknowledges these valued contributions but seeks to further create an open dialogue, reduce power hierarchies caused by the fact that others at the table receive a salary related to their role, and help to ensure that PWLE who may not have the resources to volunteer are able to participate.
 Moreover, we strive to demonstrate respect for community protocols and practices.